 More importantly, Cyfe can also visualize and manipulate data in order to extract complex insight from it.
 This allows teams to identify trends and subtle interdependencies.

-This platform is an all-embracing tool for data visualization — something product managers and business owners rely on a regular basis.
-It follows five steps to provide its users with in-depth reports — collect, store, combine,
+This platform is an all-embracing tool for data visualization — something Product Managers and business owners rely regularly.
+It follows five steps to provide its users with in-depth reports — collect, store, combine, , and visualize.

 It’s considered among the best in the department of data grabbing too.
 GoodData lets you cross-reference a vast array of information types, along with creating very appealing and detailed reports.
 It extracts data from many different sources, from traditional databases to publicly available data and cloud-based sources.